 4P0E has some similarity to "counterfactual" (cf., Lewis [17] and Menzies-Beebee [21]).
-It retraces the process from a possible event which has not actually happen at present to a past cause.
-P0E first evaluates future possible outcomes, and then, it gives decision making.
+It retraces the process from a possible event not happened at present to a past cause.
+P0E first evaluates future outcomes, and then, it gives decision making.
 Thus, P0E conceptually differs from "counterfactual".

-Postulate P0M is fundamental for mathematical studies involving some generality or abstract components, even about finite targets.5 A study about G_2 does not involve such generality.
-On the other hand, it is more natural to see G{100} in a more abstract manner.
-In this sense, mathematical induction is used for G{100} .
+Postulate P0M is fundamental for mathematical studies involving some abstract structures, even about finite targets.5 A study about G{100} involves such a structue, but not G_2 .
 In this paper, we use P0M as a research method but do not touch it as a research target.

 Although P1 is standard in the literature of game theory/economics; utility theory without P1 has recently been studied (cf., Fishburn [6], Dubra, et al. [4], Kaneko [9]).
-Postulate P2 is well expressed by the phrase "let bygones be bygones," and the BI theory depends only upon the future payoffs.
-The point of P2 is to focus only on the future payoffs, while P0E states the need of the future payoffs for decision making but does not exclude some data from the history.
-In fact, P1 and IM prevent CM from being effective through interactions between the players.
+The point of P2 is well expressed by the phrase "let bygones be bygones."
+The BI theory depends only upon the future payoffs.
+Note that P0E does not exclude looking on a history.
+In fact, P1 and IM prevent CM from being effective.
 We relax P1 and P2 so as to find a way out from the paradox.

-Q-ii: Our modification of the BI theory: The CIB theory is a modification of the BI theory by weakening P1 and P2.
+Q-ii: Our modification of the BI theory: The CIB theory to be presented in this paper is a modification of the BI theory by weakening P1 and P2.
 It allows various new behavioral outcomes having choice c.
-To weaken P1, we adopt Kaneko's [9] expected utility theory with probability grids; utility values are measured by a payoff ruler with payoff scales based on the bounded cognitive ability of a player.
+For P1, we adopt Kaneko's [9] expected utility theory with probability grids; utility values are measured by a payoff ruler with payoff scales based on the bounded cognitive ability of a player.
 When he has a low cognitive ability, his ruler has rough grids and his preferences may show incompatibilities between two payoffs.